-This year with the announcement of a new tax incentive that will allow small business to claim any business purchases for items up to $20,000 in value.
+This year with the announcement of extended tax incentive that will allow small business to claim business purchases for items up to $20,000 in value.

 This means that, depending on your tax bracket, it may be possible to get a whopping 56% back from your purchase.
 This initiative began in 2015 and was set to run out in 2017, but has now been extended until 2018.
 Read on and we’ll show you how to save up to 56% on business purchases.

 Check your business

-The new rules for tax claiming are aimed specifically at small business, defined here as those that have an aggregated turnover of less than $2 million.
-If that’s you, then you’ll be eligible for some great savings.
+The new rules for tax claiming are aimed specifically at small businesses.
+As of 2017, this is defined as those that have an aggregated turnover of less than $10 million.
+If that’s you, then you might be eligible for some great savings.

 Register for GST

-If your business makes over $2 million per year then you should already be registered for GST.
+Your business is probably already be registered for GST.
 But just to give you a quick summary, you must register for GST if: